kuangyu0801/cv-kuangyu/README.md

 Java Socket programming

-### Location Temperature App with Realtime Database
+### Android App for City Temperature with Google Firebase
-- Developed Android application for location and temperature data in JSON with NoSQL database, Google Firebase Readtime Database
+- Developed an Android application, which can update, subscribe, and calculate daily avearge of designated city temperature
-- Implement- functions for access, update, query, subscribe data in with Firebase-API
+- Implemented functions for accessing and querrying shared data in Readtime NoSQL database in JSON format with Google Firebase API

 ### ATP Tennis Player Network Analysis
 - Developed Python programs to build tennis player network and derive structural insights such as Page Rank, Connectivity and Clustering.